historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="The Neff tavern smokehouse was used to cure meat, sourced through hunting and farming in the region, as mostly venison and pork meat was processed.[^NPSForm]" src="images/Neff_tavern_smokehouse_picture.PNG"
+  caption="The Neff tavern smokehouse was used to cure meat, sourced through hunting and farming in the region, as mostly venison and pork meat was processed.[^ NPSForm]" src="images/Neff_tavern_smokehouse_picture.PNG"
 %}